Meghana996-hash/LLM-Chatbot-With-Custom-Database/README.md

 6. Database Execution: The generated SQL query is executed on the database to retrieve the requested data.
 7. Feedback Loop: We implement a feedback loop to continuously improve our model by incorporating user feedback and analysis.

+### Technologies used:
+Chainlit,Gemini Pro AI, LangChain, Vector database: ChromaDB (To store the embeddings), Embedding Model: "all-MiniLM-L6-v2", SQLAlchemy

-Create an environment first with these commands in the terminal window:
+### Create an environment first with these commands in the terminal window:

 1. python -m venv llmchabot
 2. llmchatbot\Scripts\Activate.ps1 - To activate the environment
 3. pip install -r requirements.txt

-After setting up the environment, you can run the code with the following command:
+### After setting up the environment, you can run the code with the following command:

 -> chainlit run main.py -w